 - Allowlists block all content except that which is explicitly permitted.
 This approach enables the strictest level of content filtering.

-- Blocklists or denylists allow all content except content that is explicitly forbidden.
-This approach is more permissive since it blocks only content that is specified.
+- Blocklists, or denylists, allow all content, except content that is explicitly forbidden.
+This approach is more permissive because it blocks only content that is specified.

-Content filters use different mechanisms to restrict inbound content, including the following:
+Content filters use the following mechanisms to restrict inbound content:

 - Scanning for restricted phrases or data types.
 Inbound content can be scanned and rejected for objectionable phrases or words.

 - Excluding executable files.
 These files may be malware or other potentially unwanted programs.
-Filters can screen out other types of content, like images, videos and audio files.
+Filters can screen out different types of content, such as images, videos and audio files.

 - Screening based on origin.
-Inbound content filtering products may include options for screening content from certain IP addresses, IP networks or domains that are known to host malicious, illegal or otherwise objectionable content.
+Inbound content filtering products may include options for screening content from specific IP addresses, IP networks or domains known to host malicious, illegal or otherwise objectionable content.

 - Filtering email content.
 This can include the option to reject outgoing messages that are being sent to restricted addresses or domains or messages that contain text flagging their contents as proprietary or confidential.

-There are several ways to enable content filtering, including the following:
+Ways to enable content filtering include the following: